adam-lafontaine/CMS/blog/posts/2022/[016][C++ on the web].md

 Now that we have SDL2 installed and file generation working, we can begin porting our desktop application to the web.
 The code we'll start with is from this post.

 https://almostalwaysauto.com/posts/basic-gui

+There is no need to copy the code from the other post.
+We'll go over everything step by step here as well.

 Define a 4 byte pixel and an image that the application draws to.